krahets/hello-algo/en/docs/chapter_preface/suggestions.md

 ## Writing Conventions

 - Chapters marked with '*' after the title are optional and contain relatively challenging content.
 If you are short on time, it is advisable to skip them.
-- Key technical terms and their English equivalents are enclosed in **Bold** + *italics* brackets, for example, ***array***.
+- Technical terms will be in boldface (in the print and PDF versions) or underlined (in the web version), for instance, <u>array</u>.
 It's advisable to familiarize yourself with these for better comprehension of technical texts.
-- Proprietary terms and words with specific meanings are indicated with “quotation marks” to avoid ambiguity.
 - **Bolded text** indicates key content or summary statements, which deserve special attention.
+- Words and phrases with specific meanings are indicated with “quotation marks” to avoid ambiguity.
-- When it comes to terms that are inconsistent between programming languages, this book follows Python, for example using $\text{None}$ to mean "null".
+- When it comes to terms that are inconsistent between programming languages, this book follows Python, for example using `None` to mean `null`.
 - This book partially ignores the comment conventions for programming languages in exchange for a more compact layout of the content.
 The comments primarily consist of three types: title comments, content comments, and multi-line comments.

 === "Python"